 Baked Shrimp with Tomato, Feta Cheese and Capers -a colorful, crowd-pleasing main dish that my family has been making for years.

-This recipe is a Clayton family favorite that mom and I have been serving to rave reviews for years.
-In fact, my cousin Beth Kidwell and her husband Jim served it at a dinner for 50!
-Super flexible, super flavorful – even with a limited number of ingredients.
-It’s perfect for busy people who love to entertain, because all the prep work can be done in advance!
-Enjoy –
+Baked Shrimp with Tomato, Feta Cheese and Capers is a Clayton family favorite that mom and I have been serving to rave reviews for years.
+In fact, my cousin Beth Kidwell and her husband Jim served it at a dinner party for 50 people!
+Super flexible, super flavorful, this baked shrimp is easy enough for an every day meal, while elegant enough for entertaining, too.
+Plus, it’s perfect for busy people who don’t have much time to cook, as the prep time is around 20 minutes and can be done earlier in the day.

 Baked Shrimp with Tomato, Feta Cheese and Capers